KanavB12/Movie-Recommendation/README.md

 # Movie-Recommendation

 Goal was to use NLP to make a content-based recommendation system which shows 10 most related movies/TV shows to the movie you entered.
+Dataset Link - https://www.kaggle.com/shivamb/netflix-shows

 Dataset used contains approx 6000 entries of different movies released from 1925-2020 but added to neflix in the period 2008-2020.